Mirza Muratovic

-Mirza Muratovic (Mirza Muratović; born 14 January 2000) is an Australian professional footballer of Bosnian descent who plays as a forward for Wollongong Wolves in the National Premier Leagues.
+Mirza Muratovic (Mirza Muratović; born 14 January 2000) is an Australian professional soccer player who plays as a forward for Wollongong Wolves in the National Premier Leagues.

 Club career

 Brisbane Roar

 Muratovic was part of the 2018–19 Y-League championship winning Brisbane Roar Youth team.
 He played 90 minutes and scored the third goal as the Young Roar beat Western Sydney Wanderers Youth 3–1 in the 2019 Y-League Grand Final on 1 February 2019.

 Muratovic made his professional debut for the Roar on 28 December 2019, playing the full game in a 1–1 draw against the Newcastle Jets at McDonald Jones Stadium.
 He made a second consecutive start 4 days later, providing an assist for Bradden Inman's winner in a 2–1 victory over Western Sydney Wanderers.
 For his performance, he was named in the Round 13 Hyundai A-League Team of the Week.
 Muratovic scored his first professional goal in a Round 18 clash against Adelaide United on 8 February 2020, scoring the equaliser in an eventual 2–1 win.
 He scored his second goal of the season the following week, tapping home the winner in a 1–0 victory over Western United.